nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 	quantity_rank = 1
 ```

-4. What is the total quantity, revenue and discount for each category?
+**4. What is the total quantity, revenue and discount for each category?**

 ```sql
 SELECT